Frank Hershey: Career

 From Murphy, Hershey went to work for GM where he focused on the 1933 Pontiac.
 In designing the 1935 Pontiac, he introduced the Silver Streak design theme that the make would continue until 1956.
 He also was assigned to GM's Opel design offices in Germany in 1936, and GM's Holden make in Australia.

 Hershey served in the Navy during World War II.

 After leaving GM, Hershey set up his own design firm.
-Harley Earl attempted to lure him back to GM; he chose not to return only to learn years later that had he returned he would have been Earl's first choice to replace him as GM's Vice President of Design.
+Harley Earl attempted to lure him back to GM.
+He chose not to return only to learn years later that had he returned he would have been Earl's first choice to replace him as GM's Vice President of Design.

 After several years with Packard, he went to Ford where he designed the 1953-1957 full sized Fords.
 According to an interview given by Hershey to James W. Howell in 1995, George Walker had been hired as the public face of Ford design.
 In a 1954 interview, Hershey said he designed the landmark Ford Thunderbird, which created friction between Walker and Hershey.

-After leaving Ford, Hershey also worked for Kaiser Aluminum and Rite Autotronics, heading design effort in both companies.
+After leaving Ford, Hershey also worked for Kaiser Aluminum and Rite Autotronics, heading design efforts in both companies.